What is Child Abuse?

 - Change in the use of sexual language – as part of the grooming process, predators introduce sex by showing the child adult pornography then child pornography to show how children love sex and may even ask the child to produce their own child pornography.

 These signs may not be a result of online grooming, but may be evidence your child is not in a safe place online.
+Or might be meeting someone they met on line.
+We often see cases where very pretty or handsome people are on line but these are fake identities of much older people.

 How do we approach our children when we suspect they may be in danger?